davidrocha9/FEUP-IART/Proj1/README.md

 ### In a Python IDE

-- Just press run on the program while being in the main_menu.py file.
+- Just press run on the neutreeko.py file.

 ### In the command line: